How To Calculate Maximum Track Current

 You may be wondering what is meant by maximum current.
 Is it the maximum current before the track “explodes” and spews plasma across the room?
 Is it the maximum current before the track slowly heats up, starts smoking, and eventually goes open-circuit?

 In the interests of circuit board longevity, the “maximum current” is usually specified and neither of the above, but rather the is the current required to raise the temperature of the track a certain amount above ambient.
+This keeps the track temperature at a safe level which is not going to damage itself (unlikely) or the circuit material it is printed onto (more likely as the fibreglass material will decompose/start smoking before the copper starts melting).

 What Standard Should I Use?